skycoin/skycoin/README.md

     * Load a test wallet with nonzero balance from seed to confirm wallet loading works
     * Send coins to another wallet to confirm spending works
     * Restart the client, confirm that it reloads properly
+* For both the Android and iOS mobile wallets, configure the node url to be https://staging.node.skycoin.net and test all operations to ensure it will work with the new node version.

 #### Creating release builds